Riccardo Raheli received the

 international conferences such as ICC, GLOBECOM, ISPLC and others.

-Since 2018, he has served on the Editorial Board of the Scientific
+Since 2018, he has been a member of the Editorial Board of the